AlexsLemonade/refinebio-web/README.md

 #### Yarn

-For macOS, Yarn can be installed with the [Homebrew package manager](https://brew.sh) which also installs Node.js if it's not already installed.
+For macOS, Yarn can be installed using the [Homebrew package manager](https://brew.sh) which also installs Node.js if it's not already installed.

 In the terminal, run: